-While non-checking hockey is usually the norm, everyone knows that some contact is inevitable
+While checking is usually frowned upon in rec hockey, everyone knows that some body contact is inevitable

-Regardless of the level you play at, hockey hurts.
-Even non-checking hockey can be painful.
+Regardless of the level you play at, body contact is inevitable.
+Even non-checking hockey can be painful; hockey hurts, plain and simple.
 Both pick-up and rec hockey are oftentimes comprised of players of various skill levels, matching ex-college athletes with players who take up the sport later on in life.

-Those who grew up playing hockey are probably used to some amount of bumping and shoving, if not full on cage-rattling, wind-knocked-out-of-you contact.
+Those who grew up playing hockey are probably used to some amount of bumping and shoving, if not full-on cage-rattling, wind-knocked-out-of-you contact.
 They can also probably tell you that making the transition from a game so deeply ingrained with serious physicality to one that proscribes checking can be a long struggle with the occasional relapse.
-After all, varsity and higher levels of hockey is all about taking the body—in the corners, on the point, along the boards, and in front of the net.
+After all, varsity and higher levels of hockey is all about some form of body contact—in the corners, on the point, along the boards, and in front of the net.

 Here’s what you can do to keep yourself out of trouble:

 Keep the puck moving.
-One way to protect yourself, your teammates, and your (presumably) friendly opponents from injury is to keep the puck moving.
-Finding an open man and making a strong pass up-ice is a surefire way to keep defenders from playing the body.
+One way to protect yourself, your teammates, and your (presumably) friendly opponents from injury resulting from body contact is to keep the puck moving.
+Finding an open player and making a strong pass up-ice is a surefire way to keep defenders from playing the body.